 Institutional Review Board

-The IRB is a University committee composed of faculty members who are appointed by the institution and a community representative.
+The Institutional Review Board (IRB) is a University committee composed of faculty members and a community representative who is not affiliated with the institution.
 The IRB is responsible for reviewing all research activities involving human subjects regardless of the source of funding.
 The mission of the IRB is to promote and safeguard research activity that involves human subjects within the academic community.

 What is Subject to IRB Review?